Our Blog

 To customers, free shipping and “no questions asked” returns is highly valued – it keeps them loyal to retailers.
 And it also helps them to spend more in the first place.
 In fact, 78% of UK consumers say they would buy more with a retailer over time if they provide free returns.

 Retailers recognise the exorbitant costs of returns management.
 However, they’re hesitant to change their liberal return policies as such changes could harm their reputations and sales.
-After all, 92% of consumers surveyed said that they will buy again if the product return process is easy2.
+After all, 92% of consumers surveyed said that they would buy again if the product return process is easy.2

 To survive and thrive, retailers must invest in upgrading the returns process.
 Having a flexible returns policy is one way to improve the customer experience; retailers will need to lean into adapting these policies to maintain a competitive advantage.
-Offering multiple returns methods is a critical aspect of this and means accepting returns at the store, via smart lockers, or through third party networks that don’t even require a box or label.
-Of course, retailers must understand not only who is returning items, but why in order to lower their return rate.
-Finally, empowering the customer experience team to make (limited) exceptions to a return policy can help to cement loyalty and build trust with customers.
+Offering multiple returns methods is a critical aspect of the retail experience and means accepting returns at the store, via smart in-store lockers, or through third-party networks that don’t even require a box or label.
+Of course, retailers must understand not only who is returning items but why in order to lower their return rate.
+Finally, empowering the customer experience team to make (limited) exceptions to a return policy can help cement loyalty and build trust with customers.

 Environmental Concerns Heat Up: Touting Sustainability is Critical